 Perhaps one of the most difficult aspects of editing your resume is deciding which advice to take and which advice to not take.
 Like most things, many people have different opinions on the best methods for writing a resume.
 Should you include an objective statement or should you not include one?
-How many years back should you include experience?
+How many years of experience should you include?
 What skills should you include?

 Depending on your current role, the role you’re searching for, and your relevant experience, some of these aspects can differ.
 However, we always recommend you include hard skills rather than soft skills in the section of your resume that is specifically for skills.
 To help you decipher which is which, we’ve laid out the differences between the two and given our recommendations for each.

 What are soft skills and what are hard skills?